 Some numbers matter more than others.

-You can track CAC, ARR, runway… but unless those metrics reflect how your business actually works, they’re just numbers.
+You can track CAC, ARR, and cash flow, but unless those metrics reflect how your business actually works, they’re just numbers.
 The formula might be clean, but the signal is off.
 You end up spending more time explaining than analyzing.

 Custom metrics, edge-case logic, team-specific definitions.
 Not because they want to be clever, but because they need the model to match reality.